 Johnny is based on a modular mobile platform called VolksBot which has been designed specifically for rapid prototyping and robot applications in education, research and industry.
 The VolksBot system is developed, manufactured and sold by the Fraunhofer Institute for Intelligent Analysis and Information Systems (IAIS).
 It allows for easy access to and replacement of components such as motors, batteries and electronics.

 The hardware includes a 5 DoF Katana manipulator with a two finger gripper, a SICK LMS 200 laser range finder in the front for navigation purpose, a Logitech microphone to receive commands from a human operator and a camera head consisting of a PTU-46 and ASUS Xtion RGB-D camera for object detection and recognition.

-The Zeno Hanson Robokind is a humanoid robot with childlike appearance.
+The Zeno Hanson Robokind is a humanoid robot with a childlike appearance.
 It is about 70 cm tall and can walk upright.
-With its 11 DoF in its head, Zeno can perform a huge sets of human-like emotions using various facial mimics.
+With its 11 DoF in its head, Zeno can perform various human-like emotions using facial mimics.